abishekatp/notes/QC/105_SS_Quantum_Information.md

 $$ Euclidean \; norm \; ||v|| = \sqrt{\sum_{k=1}^n (\alpha _k)^2} $$

-> **Note: Two important rules about quantum states vector is that they should have complex entries and Euclidean norm of the quantum state vector should be 1(Or we can say the sum of absolute values squared of each entry of quantum state vector should be equal to 1.
-The Euclidean norm just applies square root operation on top of it).**
+> **Rules: Two important rules about quantum states vector is that their entries should be a complex number and Euclidean norm of the quantum state vector should be 1(Or we can say the sum of absolute values squared of each entry of quantum state vector should be equal to 1.
+Remember that the Euclidean norm just applies square root operation on top of it).**

-* In the given below examples, we have quantum state vectors with n=2(which means there are two possible classical states).
-The first two are the two possible classical states which we can also consider a quantum state because their imaginary parts are just happened to be 0.
+* In the given below examples, we have quantum state vectors with n=2(which means there are two possible classical states for that quantum system).
+The first two listed are the two possible classical states which we can also consider a quantum state because their entries imaginary parts are just happened to be 0.
 Still these two vectors are the standard basis for quantum state vectors also.
 So this means any quantum state can be written as linear combination of the two standard basis vectors.

+* This linear combination is called 'superposition' in quantum world.
+That means any quantum state can be written as superposition of it's classical states(which usually is the standard basis)

 * The second two are the some of the commonly used quantum states.
 The last one is just a random quantum state which doesn't have any special meaning.
 We will use the symbol $\psi$ for representing any arbitrary quantum state.